Brachioradialis

-The brachioradialis is a muscle of the forearm that flexes the forearm at the elbow.
+The brachioradialis, also historically known as the supinator longus, is a muscle of the forearm that flexes the forearm at the elbow.
 It is also capable of both pronation and supination, depending on the position of the forearm.
 It is attached to the distal styloid process of the radius by way of the brachioradialis tendon, and to the lateral supracondylar ridge of the humerus.

 Structure

 The brachioradialis is a superficial, fusiform muscle on the lateral side of the forearm.
 It originates proximally on the lateral supracondylar ridge of the humerus.
 It inserts distally on the radius, at the base of its styloid process.
 Near the elbow, it forms the lateral limit of the cubital fossa, or elbow pit.

 Nerve supply

 Despite the bulk of the muscle body being visible from the anterior aspect of the forearm, the brachioradialis is a posterior compartment muscle and consequently is innervated by the radial nerve.
 Of the muscles that receive innervation from the radial nerve, it is one of only four that receive input directly from the radial nerve.
 The other three are the triceps, anconeus, and extensor carpi radialis longus.
 (All other posterior compartment muscles that receive radial innervation are supplied by the deep branch of the radial nerve.)